 The room that the group meets in is a “Montessori prepared environment”, reflecting the home of the very young child.
 The activities presented meet their developmental needs.
 This means that each activity is specially chosen to appeal to the children and assist in building their psycho-sensory motor development and language skills.
 The child is ready to take responsibility for themselves, to get a drink or something to eat and then takes great delight in washing up and returning utensils to their designated place.

 The environment is always the same to allow for the repetition that the child desires.
 The program also prepares for the child’s growing independence, self-esteem, confidence and concentration.
 Everyone works together respectfully as a small community.
 The Director also explains how the activities can be applied to the prepared environment of the home.

 During the session each week there are opportunities for observation, individual discussions, Q&A and reflection.
 Handouts are offered in addition to articles, email information and suggested books.

-What happens in the Nido Transition classroom?
+What happens in the Toddler Transition classroom?

 - The parent and child practice entry to the environment by taking off shoes, putting away personal belongings and getting a name tag before washing their hands in the bathroom.

 - The parent and child greet the Director with a handshake and eye contact.
 The adults model the greeting and offers the opportunity to the child.
 The child is never forced, instead allowing them to arrive at grace and courtesy with developing independence and control.

 - The child selects a specific material to work with.
 Materials include the introduction of language through use of objects and matching cards.